 As time progressed the electronic stock market came into fruition before the internet really had an impact on the industry.
 Now in the 21st-century developments are still being made with enhancements to banking services being made all the time.

 What Does The Future Hold For FinTech?

 As all areas of technology continue to advance there is sure to be plenty of changes to FinTech in the coming years.
-It isn’t clear what these will be yet but as one in three of us manage their financial lives by smartphone apps, the public are certainly keen for these services to continue.
+It isn’t clear what these will be yet but as one in three of us manage our financial lives by smartphone apps, the public is certainly keen for these services to continue.

 One area that has proven to be popular so far and is sure to continue to grow is Robo-advisors.
 These are online systems that act as a financial advisor offering assistance and advise on investment, retirement and other financial issues without the need to include interaction with another human being.

 Learn More By Booking a FinTech Speaker

 Want to find out more?
 Hire a FinTech speaker.
 These leading experts have witnessed first-hand the untapped potential of FinTech, and the endless possibilities unearthed by the digital revolution.
 Including the outstanding Dan Cobley, our wide range of speakers includes industry pioneers who can teach your audience which emerging technologies will best suit their businesses.
 Stay ahead of the curve, with a FinTech speaker.